jonnlai/language-game/README.md

 ### Colour Palette

-The colour palette was created using the Coolors colour palette generator.
+The colour palette was created using the [Coolors](https://coolors.co/) colour palette generator.
+The first two colours (blue and wheat) are being used as the background colour of the squares that hold the words in different languages.
+Black is being used throughout the page for fonts and borders and last colour (#CFC3BB) is being used for buttons when they are being hovered over.

 ![Colour Palette](readme-files/vocab-booster.png)